 Archaeological sites, or sites where historic and pre-historic artifacts of human activity are found, are sensitive to disturbance and loss from ground disturbance activities, such as clearing and excavation.
 Artifacts may include tools and objects, such as arrowheads, pottery shards or bottles, or burial sites and human remains.
 These sites and objects are protected under legislation as a part of our common heritage.
-Manitoba Hydro is committed to protecting and preserving natural environmental environments, cultural landscapes, and heritage resources affeceted by the Project to the extent possible.
-Sites identified as having spiritual or cultural importance through Aboriginal Traditional Knowledge (ATK) or other communications are considered sensitive to disturbance and should be respected for the values they have to local communities.
+Manitoba Hydro is committed to protecting and preserving the environment including, cultural landscapes, and heritage resources affected by the Project.
+Sites identified as having spiritual or cultural importance through an ongoing First Nations and Metis Engagement Process (FNMEP) or other communications are considered sensitive to disturbance and should be respected for the values they have to communities.

-The Cultural and Heritage Resources Protection Plan (CHRPP) is part of the Environmental Protection Program is found as an additional stand alone document.
+The Cultural and Heritage Resources Protection Plan (CHRPP) is part of the Environmental Protection Program is found as an additional standalone document.
 The CHRPP sets out Manitoba Hydro's commitment to safeguard cultural and heritage resources and appropriately handle human remains or cultural and heritage resources discovered or disturbed during the construction of the project.